The Kugel Law Firm's Blog

 Conditional licenses are available to drivers who have been convicted of drug or alcohol-related driving violations such as DWI or DWAI.

-Generally, you lose your driving privileges as soon as you’re charged with a DWI and the State can show a certified copy of a breath test result over .08 – your license gets designated as “suspension pending prosecution” by the judge assigned to your case.
+Generally, you lose your driving privileges as soon as you’re charged with a DWI and the state can show a certified copy of a breath test result over .08.
+Your license is designated as “suspension pending prosecution” by the judge assigned to your case.

-At this point, you could appeal to the court for a hardship license, which grants you very limited driving rights while your case gets resolved.
-Hardship licenses are available only if you don’t have any DWI charges on your record in the previous 5 years.
-You must also prove that you have no viable alternative to driving – either there’s no public transportation or taxis or you cannot afford that option.
+At this point, you could appeal to the court for a conditional license, which grants you very limited driving rights while your case is being resolved.
+Conditional licenses are available only if you don’t have any DWI charges on your record in the previous five years.
+You must also prove that you have no viable alternative to driving, either there’s no public transportation or taxis available, or you cannot afford that option.

-You are not eligible to get a conditional driver’s license or a hardship license if you refused a breathalyzer or chemical test during your DWI arrest.
+You are not eligible to get a conditional driver’s license if you refused a breathalyzer or chemical test during your DWI arrest.

 When Can You Get a Conditional License?